BetaBot2002/dsa-assignments/README.md

 10. Implement an algorithm to search for an element in a sorted and rotated array (rotated binary search).
 [View Answer](./RotatedBinarySearch.c)

 #### Assignment 3
 11. Create a singly linked list and write a function to reverse it.
+[View Answer](./SinglyLinkedListReversed.c)
 12. Implement a program to detect if a linked list has a cycle.
+[View Answer](./CheckCycleInLinkedList.c)
 13. Write a function to merge two sorted linked lists into a single sorted list.
+[View Answer](./SortedMergedList.c)
 14. Implement an algorithm to find the nth node from the end of a linked list.
+[View Answer](./FindNthNodeLinkedList.c)
 15. Create a program to delete a node with a given value from a linked list.
+[View Answer](./DeleteNodeLinkedList.c)
 16. Write a function to check if two linked lists intersect, and if they do, find the intersection node.
+[View Answer](./ListIntersection.c)
 17. Implement a function to add two numbers represented by linked lists (e.g., 342 + 465 = 807).
+[View Answer](./AdditionUsingList.c)

 #### Assignment 4
 18. Implement the merge sort algorithm.